Michael Massey Preview, Player Props: Royals vs. Red Sox

-On Saturday, Michael Massey (.179 on-base percentage in past 10 games, 88 points below season-long percentage) and the Kansas City Royals face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:10 PM ET.
+On Sunday, Michael Massey (.200 on-base percentage in past 10 games, 71 points below season-long percentage) and the Kansas City Royals face the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 2:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Red Sox.
+He collected two extra-base hits in his previous game (3-for-5 with two doubles) against the Red Sox.

 Michael Massey Game Info & Props vs. the Red Sox